 The first solo feature from Josh Collins (he previously co-directed THE PERV PARLOR and PERVIRELLA with English madman Alex Chandon) FAGS IN THE FAST LANE matches its insane story with all manner of effects, from animation to CGI to intentionally obvious miniatures.
 They’re as cheap and cheerful as the script, which is a good thing.
 Realistic violence would be way too jarring in contrast to the script.

 Apart from Kitten Natividad (BENEATH THE VALLEY OF THE ULTRA-VIXENS, TAKING IT OFF), the cast seems to be mostly unknown outside of the Australian indie scene.
 A mix of first-time actors and those with plenty of shorts in their resume they do a wonderful job with the material.
-Chris Asimos as Sir Beauregard and Matt Jones, (who seems to be channeling Ritter from TURKEY SHOOT) as his sidekick Reginald Lumpton III are dandy heroes.
+Chris Asimos as Sir Beauregard and Matt Jones, (who seems to be channelling Ritter from TURKEY SHOOT) as his sidekick Reginald Lumpton III are dandy heroes.
 Aimee Nichols is a great villainess as Wanda The Giantess and Ms. Natividad perfectly channels Mae West as Kitten.

 The musical numbers fit the film nicely and aren’t bad simply as music either.
-The bands, including The Mummies, Hot Wings, Sugar Fed Leopards, The Seven Ups and King Khan and his Tandoori Knights weren’t familiar to me.
+The bands, including The Mummies, Hot Wings, Sugar Fed Leopards, The Seven-Ups and King Khan and his Tandoori Knights weren’t familiar to me.
 They seem to be somewhat better known in their home country, however.

 A demented romp with its tongue in its cheek and its mind in the gutter FAGS IN THE FAST LANE frequently had me laughing and I’m far from its target audience.
-I can only imagine how much funnier it will be to them.
+I can only imagine how much funnier it will be for them.